DNAMicro/xstate-spawnable-connector/readme.md

 A spawnable connector machine that enables inter-xstate-machine communication between diferrent host over various transmission protocols.

-This is meant to act as a framework for building a communication layer over the a specified protocol. (e.g. tcp, grpc, http, websocket, apache-kafka, zeromq/axon, redis-pub-sub)
+This is meant to act as a framework for sending "xstate-events" over the network by building a communication layer over the a specified protocol. (e.g. tcp, grpc, http, websocket, apache-kafka, zeromq/axon, redis-pub-sub)

 Encrypted by default.
 (AES-256-CBC)